World Water Week 2018 and UK Aid Direct grant holders

 The theme this year is ‘water, ecosystems and human development’, and it is taking place in Stockholm, Sweden until 31 August.

-For every funding round UK Aid Direct receives a number of applications to support water-specific projects (WASH) and we work closely with partners the Water, Engineering and Development Centre of Loughborough University (WEDC) – opens in a new window – to select the strongest of these.
+For every funding round UK Aid Direct receives a number of applications to support water-specific projects (WASH) and we work closely with partners the Water, Engineering and Development Centre of Loughborough University (WEDC) – link opens in a new window – to select the strongest of these.

-Pump Aid (link opens to charity’s website) is an Impact grant holder working with some of the poorest and hard to reach communities in Malawi to provide safe water and toilets.
+Pump Aid (link opens to charity’s website, in new window) is an Impact grant holder working with some of the poorest and hard to reach communities in Malawi to provide safe water and toilets.

 “The UN Sustainable Development Goals set ambitious targets for future development but, in our drive to increase economic development and human resilience, it is easy to overlook the effect such actions have on the environment and vital ecosystems.
 Pump Aid’s (DFID-funded) self-supply programme seeks to address both these objectives by helping rural populations increase their access to water and improve their efficient use of it.